csci104/site/resources/final-info/index.md

 - Time/Date: **{{site.data.schedule.exams[1].time}}**
   - The test will be set for **2 hours.**
   - If you have USC approved accommodations, please confirm with me via email and we will make preparations for your approved time.
-- Location: TBD (leave a blank seat between you and your neighbor, if possible)
+- Location: {{site.data.schedule.exams[1].location}} (leave a blank seat between you and your neighbor, if possible)
-  - If you have 1.5x time accommodations: TBD
+  - If you have 1.5x time accommodations: ZHS 360
   - If you have **2x or 1.5x (with other) accommodations** you should schedule your exam at the OSAS offices **for the day of the exam**

 - The final will be on Gradescope